 A lot of the time the local governments set these rules but occasionally it’s the schools or language centers who set this requirement and with the sheer number of degree-holding applicants applying, particularly from North America, there is no short supply of qualified would-be teachers.

 I’m still waiting for my degree certificate, can I apply?

-Countries like Thailand and Vietnam might require you to have it 6 weeks or more prior to starting, South Korea will require you to be in possession of one in order for you to start interviewing and Colombia usually requires you to have your certificate in possession when you apply.
+Countries like Thailand and Vietnam might require you to have it 6 weeks or more prior to starting and South Korea will require you to be in possession of one in order for you to start interviewing.

 Is there anywhere that doesn’t require a bachelor’s degree?